Sunday, December 01, 2024

 Here is the first blurb.

-“I couldn’t put God’s Hacker down.
+“I couldn’t put The Lord's Hacker down.
 Often it felt like On the Road, capturing swift movement and many characters in the American tapestry.
 The book is psychologically fraught, understated, and rewarding.
 By the title, I assumed it was an exposé of a Christian charlatan, but I was delighted to discover it’s about love, life, and hope.
 The writing is raw and evocative and it inspired me to write.”

 --Jose Chaves, author of The Contract of Love